sergiodxa/remix-utils/README.md

 export let handle = { scripts };
 ```

-Then, in the root route, add the `ExternalScripts` component together with the Remix Scripts component, usually inside a Document component.
+Then, in the root route, add the `ExternalScripts` component together with the Remix's Scripts component, usually inside a Document component.

 ```tsx
 import { Links, LiveReload, Meta, Scripts, ScrollRestoration } from "remix";